fiddle-leaf/astro-birth-day/README.md

 ## Limitations

-- Historic forecast from API only fetches data from Jan 2010 (history requests) through 300 days (future requests) from today's date.
+- Forecast from API only fetches data from Jan 2010 (history requests) through 300 days (future requests) from today's date.